NGGT’s new asset investment modelling approach

 Jowita: “We are looking forward to fully utilising the optimisation capabilities within C55, including integrating our cost data, which will give us a clear picture of the entire asset lifecycle and enable us to build the best investment plan for our business and our customers.”

-To learn more about Copperleaf’s work with National Grid Gas Transmission join their exclusive webinar, hosted in association with Engerati, on 9 June, 11am CEST.
+To learn more about Copperleaf’s work with National Grid Gas Transmission watch their exclusive webinar, on-demand, hosted in association with Engerati in June 2020.

 Login on register to comment